AyushmanTripathy/pips/Readme.md

 ### Data types

-there are 3 data types in pipescript.
+there are 4 data types in pipescript.

-1. integer
+1. numbers

 ```
 set "x" 101
+add .1 .2 //gives 0.3
 ```

 2. strings